 - Commission on Accreditation of Rehabilitation Facilities (CARF)

-Levindale serves as a training site for health care professional students who seek to acquire the skills necessary to care for an aging population.
+Levindale serves as a training site for health care professions students who seek the skills necessary to care for an aging population.
+Such training programs include:

 - Inpatient geriatric clinical experience for nursing students

 - Training experience for physical therapy, speech therapy, occupational therapy and respiratory therapy students and baccalaureate nursing students

 - Graduate social work internship program

 - Supervised clinical education experience for medical records students